Figure 8 (album): Cover photo

-The wall Smith stands in front of in Autumn de Wilde's photograph on the cover of the album exists in Los Angeles, and since his death it has become a memorial to him.
-It is located at 4334 W. Sunset Boulevard, which is a store by the name of Solutions Audio-Video Repair, just east of the intersection of Sunset Boulevard and Fountain Avenue.
-It has at some stages been covered with written messages containing lyrics and personal messages to Smith, as well as displaying a stencil of Smith to mimic the photo on the album cover.
-It is regularly graffiti-ed over, followed by regular restorations from fans.
-In 2017, the wall was partially destroyed in the opening of a shop located inside the building the wall is a part of.
-Despite this, the area found on the album cover is still largely intact.
+The mural wall in Los Angeles that Smith stands in front of in Autumn de Wilde's cover photograph for the album was a local landmark to de Wilde, who grew up in the Sunset Boulevard neighborhood.
+Since Smith's death, it has become a de-facto memorial to him.
+It is located at 4334 Sunset Boulevard, just east of the intersection of Sunset Boulevard and Fountain Avenue.
+It has previously been covered with fan-written messages containing lyrics and personal messages to Smith, and once displayed a stenciled image of Smith to mimic his position on the album cover.
+It is regularly graffiti-ed over, followed by regular restorations undertaken by fans.
+In 2017, a section of the wall was removed to facilitate the opening of a business inside the building.
+Despite this, the portion of the mural shown on the album cover is still largely intact.

 Release

 The album's first single, "Happiness", was released on February 8, 2000.
 CMJ New Music Report wrote, "While the tune's production recalls the shimmer of XO, it possesses curiously upbeat energy atypical for Smith".
 This was followed by the album's second and final single, "Son of Sam", on April 11.
 A music video was released for "Son of Sam", directed by Autumn de Wilde.

 Figure 8 was released on April 18, 2000.
 It debuted at number 99 on the Billboard 200, selling 19,000 copies, and stayed on the chart for 5 weeks.
 It was Smith's highest-charting album in the US during his lifetime.

-The Japanese release of this album included Smith's cover of The Beatles' song "Because" from the film American Beauty and "Figure 8", an abridged cover of a Schoolhouse Rock! song.
+The Japanese release of this album included Smith's cover of the Beatles' song "Because" from the film American Beauty and "Figure 8", an abridged cover of a Schoolhouse Rock! song.

 The promotional CD for Figure 8 featured cover artwork by Mike Mills, director of Thumbsucker.
 Smith contributed songs to the Thumbsucker soundtrack.

 As of 2004, it has sold 185,000 copies in United States.

 The track "L.A." was included on the soundtrack for the 2009 game Guitar Hero 5.